 - Second, integrated billing directly prevents revenue leakage.
 Disconnected systems inevitably lead to missed charges, under-coded claims, and delayed submissions.
 By automating the capture of billable events and ensuring claims are scrubbed for errors before submission, your practice captures every earned dollar.

-- Finally, replacing multiple standalone software subscriptions (one for scheduling, another for clinical notes, and a third for billing) with a unified platform reduces your monthly technology overhead.
+- Finally, replacing multiple standalone software subscriptions, such as one for scheduling, another for clinical notes, and a third for billing, with a unified platform reduces your monthly technology overhead.
 The combined savings of lower software fees, reduced administrative labour, and increased revenue capture deliver a rapid and measurable ROI for practices of all sizes.

 Clearinghouse Integrations for US Practices